langchain-ai/langgraph/docs/docs/concepts/memory.md

 Persistence is critical sustaining a long-running chat sessions.
 For example, a chat between a user and an AI assistant may have interruptions.
 Persistence ensures that a user can continue that particular chat session at any later point in time.
 However, what happens if a user initiates a new chat session with an assistant?
 This spawns a new thread, and the information from the previous session (thread) is not retained.
 This motivates the need for a memory that can maintain data across chat sessions (threads).

-For this, we can use LangGraph's `Store` interface to save and retrieve information namespaced across threads.
-This information can be namespaced by, for example, `user_id` to retain user-specific information across threads.
+For this, we can use LangGraph's `Store` interface to save and retrieve information across threads.
+Shared information can be namespaced by, for example, `user_id` to retain user-specific information across threads.
 See more detail in the [persistence conceptual guide](https://langchain-ai.github.io/langgraph/concepts/persistence/#persistence) and this [how-to guide on shared state](../how-tos/memory/shared-state.ipynb).

 ## Meta-prompting